Linan552/Madidi-project/README.md

 - 'S.wg.null.rds'

 **OUTPUTS:**
-- 'TurnoverGradients.tiff'
+- 'TurnoverGradients.tiff'  graph of total turnover of plots across elevational distance
-- 'ProportionOfTurnoverGradients.tiff'
+- 'ProportionOfTurnoverGradients.tiff'  graphs comparing components of turnover to null models.
+Examining across elevational gradient (top) and geographcic distance (bottom)
-- 'DifferenceBetweenTurnoverComponentsGradients.tiff'
+- 'DifferenceBetweenTurnoverComponentsGradients.tiff'  graphs comparing just the among-component of turnover to null models (similar to 'ProportionOfTurnoverGradients.tiff')
-- 'LogitProportionOfTurnoverGradients.tiff'
+- 'LogitProportionOfTurnoverGradients.tiff' same graphs as 'ProportionOfTurnoverGradients.tiff' but with logit transformed regressions.
-- 'GeoVsElevDists.tiff'
+- 'GeoVsElevDists.tiff' graph showing the selection of plot comparisions used across geographic and elevational distance
-- 'SppNByClade.tiff'
+- 'SppNByClade.tiff'  graphs depicting the distribution of species across clades.
-- 'CladeRangeSizes.tiff'
+- 'CladeRangeSizes.tiff'  elevational ranges of clades
 - 'Results_summary.txt'

 ## what R-packages you will need to run these scripts